totalspectrum/spin2cpp/doc/basic.md

 `\` indicates a string field, which continues until the next `\`.
 The width of the field is the total number of characters, including the beginning and ending `\`.
 The string will be printed left justified within the field.
 Centering or right justification may be achieved for fields of length 3 or more by using `=` or '>' characters, respectively, as fillers between `\`.
 If the string is too long to fit within the field, only the first `N` characters of the string are printed.

+`_` (underscore) indicates that the next character is to be escaped; this prevents the usual interpretation of characters like `%` and `#` and allows them to be inserted into the format string.

 ```
+' print x with 4 digits (including leading 0's)
 print using "%%%%"; x
 ```